COLOC-BOB/Massa-acheta-docker/massa_acheta_docker/README.md

 ## What can Acheta do:

-Use `/help` in Telegram to display a menu with buttons for the available commands.
+After sending `/start` to your bot, the command menu will appear automatically with buttons for the available commands.

 ### 👉 Explore MASSA blockchain
 First of all it can observe MASSA explorer and display wallets info with command: